Ronny-Ferro/Python-Practice/README.md

 # Python-Practice
-Learning Python from the ground up
+Learning Python from the ground up through exercises